 Once you’ve created your new and improved piece, get in touch with the publications that used the original article to let them know about your content.
 Ideally, these same publications, bloggers or influencers should be interested in using your content, giving you a ready made set of prospects who would be receptive to your new piece.

-You can combine an influencer technique with the skyscraper technique for even more impact.Click To Tweet Instead of re-writing a skyscraper piece alone, collaborate with others in your industry.
+Instead of re-writing a piece of skyscraper content, collaborate with others in your industry.
 As a team you will be able to distribute the content more widely than if you worked alone.
 Andy Crestodina offers a great how to guide on collaborative content.
-Collaborating on content has tangible and intangible benefits.
-Click To Tweet

 However boring your particular niche may seem at first glance, there are guaranteed to be some aspects of the industry that capture readers’ attention.
 Finding out what these key elements are can help you to tailor your content and make your marketing more accessible to your target audience.
 It’s also important to look at other industries and see what’s been successful.
 Could it be applied to your own industry?

 As previously mentioned, one of the best ways to do this is to use a content research tool like BuzzSumo.
 The service will track web content from competitors as well as shares across a range of social media platforms including Facebook, Twitter, Pinterest, LinkedIn and Google+.
 By identifying the content that gets the biggest response from your target audience, the service can help you to create interesting content of your own.

 The tool allows you to run keyword searches around a certain topic, analyze your competition’s output and identify the top influencers in your industry.
 This should give you a good idea of the subjects, talking points and events that are getting people most interested in your industry.